Sylvia Luke

-Sylvia Eun Jung Luke (née Chang, born December 15, 1967) is an American attorney and politician who is serving as the 16th lieutenant governor of Hawaii.
-She served as a member of the Hawaii House of Representatives for 24 years, from 1998 until her election as lieutenant governor in 2022.
-She is the first Korean American politician ever elected to a statewide office in the United States.
+Sylvia Eun Jung Luke (née Chang, born December 15, 1967) is an American politician who has served since 2022 as the 16th Lieutenant Governor of Hawaii.
+(Note: On leave due to campaign finance scandals.
+Keith Regan, state comptroller, is serving as acting lieutenant governor during Luke's leave.)
+A member of the Democratic party, she served in the Hawaii House of Representatives representing the 26th district from 1998 to 2013, and the 25th district from 2013 to 2022.
+Luke is the first politician of South Korean descent to be elected to a statewide office in the United States.

+In 2026, Luke took a leave of absence following a grand jury indictment for bribery.

 Early life and education

-Sylvia Luke was born Sylvia Eun Jung Chang on December 15, 1967, in Seoul, South Korea.
-Because her Korean name, Eun, means "silver," her mother gave her the English name Sylvia.
+Sylvia Luke was born Chang Eun Jung on December 15, 1967, in Seoul, South Korea, the eldest child of businessman Yun Hoo “Paul” Chang and Yun Ja Chang.
+Luke's Korean name, Eun, meaning silver, inspired her mother to have her English name be Sylvia.
+Luke's father passed away when she was 16 following complications from a stroke.

-When she was nine years old, her family moved to Hawai'i and she started school at Queen Kaahumanu Elementary School.
-She could speak only a few words of English and recalls how her homeroom teacher volunteered to coach her daily after school.
-She later attended Lincoln Elementary School, Kawananakoa Middle School and graduated from Roosevelt High School in 1985.

-While a junior and senior at Roosevelt High School, Luke conducted independent research at the University of Hawaiʻi at Mānoa on genetics in entomology.
-This experience led her to become a strong supporter of Early College, a program that allows high school students to take college classes and earn credits.
+Luke's family moved to Hawaiʻi when she was nine years old.
+She attended Queen Kaahumanu Elementary School, where her homeroom teacher volunteered to coach her English skills after school.
+Luke later attended Lincoln Elementary School and Kawananakoa Middle School before graduating from Roosevelt High School in 1985.
+While in her junior and senior years at Roosevelt, Luke conducted independent research at the University of Hawaiʻi at Mānoa on genetics in entomology.

-She earned a Bachelor of Arts degree from the University of Hawaiʻi at Mānoa and a Juris Doctor from the University of San Francisco School of Law.
-She also spent a semester studying international studies at Yonsei University in Korea.
+Luke earned a Bachelor of Arts degree from the University of Hawaiʻi at Mānoa and a Juris Doctor from the University of San Francisco School of Law.
+She also spent a semester studying international studies at Yonsei University in Korea, and attend the University of Hawaii's William S. Richardson School of Law for her last year of law school.

 Early career

+Luke worked as an attorney after graduating from law school until being elected in 1998.

+Hawaii House of Representatives

-Luke consecutively served from January 1999 until 2013 in the Hawaii House of Representatives for the 26th district, and from January 2013 until 2022 for the 25th district.
+Luke served from November 1998 until 2013 in the Hawaii House of Representatives for the 26th district, and from November 2012 until 2022 for the 25th district, overall representing Makiki, Punchbowl, Nuʻuanu, Dowsett Highlands, Pacific Heights, and Pauoa.
 In addition to serving as a legislator, she worked as an attorney in private practice.

-Hawaii House of Representatives

-For 24 years, Luke served in the Hawaii House of Representatives as the representative for Makiki, Punchbowl, Nuuanu, Dowsett Highlands, Pacific Heights and Pauoa.

-She has served as Vice Chair of the House Committee on Economic Development and Business Concerns, Vice Speaker from 2001 to 2004, Chair of the House Select Committee on War Preparedness, and Chair of the House Committee on Judiciary from 2005 to 2006.
-As Judiciary Chair, Luke was instrumental in passing laws to require lifetime registration for the worst sex offenders and all convicted felons to submit DNA samples and hand impressions.
+Luke served as Vice Chair of the House Committee on Economic Development and Business Concerns, Vice Speaker from 2001 to 2004, Chair of the House Select Committee on War Preparedness, and Chair of the House Committee on Judiciary from 2005 to 2006.
+Her time as Judiciary chair would see her voicing support for policies of harsher punishments for sex offenders and convicted felons with significant crimes.
+She was the first woman to chair the Finance Committee in the Legislature's history.

 Chair of House Committee on Finance (2013–2022)

-Luke gained a reputation as a powerful lawmaker in her leadership of the House Finance Committee, where she asked tough questions about how state money is spent.
-She was the first woman to chair the Finance Committee in the Legislature's history.